thiko/training-aws-access-cognito/README.md

 ## 6 Optional: Encrypted environment variables
 It's never a good idea to store sensitive data in environment variables in plaintext.
 We did exactly that.
 There are better ways to do that!
 For example ...
-- Store it in AWS Systems Manager Param Store as secret and let Lambda read it from there
+- Store it in AWS Systems Manager **Param Store** as secret and let Lambda read it from there
 - Store it in AWS Secret Manager (only if you plan to rotate it) and let Lambda read it from there
+- Use the *AWS Parameters and Secrets Lambda Extension* (it caches parameters and secrets)
 - Use encrypted values in your environment variables

 In this lecture we will practice the last option (using encrypted environment variables).